RdeWilde/paycoin-testnet-box/README.md

 $ make generate BLOCKS=10
 ```

-## Sending bitcoins
+## Sending paycoins
-To send bitcoins that you've generated:
+To send paycoins that you've generated:

 ```
 $ make send ADDRESS=mxwPtt399zVrR62ebkTWL4zbnV1ASdZBQr AMOUNT=10
 ```

-## Sending bitcoins back to node 1
+## Sending paycoins back to node 1
-After sending bitcoins (generated on node 1) to node 2, send them
+After sending paycoins (generated on node 1) to node 2, send them
 back to node 1.
 In order to do so you will need to get a new address
 for node 1.
 You can optionally specify an account on node 1 to associate
 the address with.